 Hirosaki Castle and park

-Hirosaki city is an old castle town in Aomori, Japan.
+The most stunning setting, Hirosaki city is an old castle town in Aomori, Japan.
 Beautiful any time of year, its vast park is home to Hirosaki Castle.
 Widely considered as one of Japan’s most beautiful castles, Hirosaki Castle is the symbol of the park.
 It is one of the few Japanese castles that has been preserved in its original structure.

 Constructed in the Hirayama style, the main tower was built on top of a hill for easier defense and surrounded by defensive walls, moats, and yagura towers.
-The park surrounding the castle is filled with cherry trees, and when spring arrives in late April the cherry blossom festival here always draws huge crowds.
+The park surrounding the castle is filled with cherry trees, and when spring arrives in late April the cherry blossom festival always draws huge crowds.
 The park has about 50 varieties of Sakura tree, with over 2600 trees overall.

 Related content: From London to Tokyo: Where to sample the world’s best street food

 To have the opportunity to meet a Japanese cherry blossom doctor for yourself, and to explore the best of this enchanting country, take a look at our Majestic Japan luxury guided tour.
-Discover an elegant, enchanting and ever-changing Japan, with exceptional hotels and exquisite dining bookending each unforgettable day.
+Discover and elegant, enchanting and ever-changing Japan, with exceptional hotels and exquisite dining bookending each unforgettable day.